 If you are unable to test during the exam cycle for which you are approved, you may request and pay for a onetime deferment to the next available exam cycle (see fee schedule on last page).
-You must select the next available exam cycle.

-To make this request, you must first contact Pearson VUE to cancel the original exam appointment, if scheduled, andthen contact CCMC Certification Navigators at ccmchq@ ccmcertification.org to have CCMC create the deferment application online.
+To make this request, you must first contact Pearson VUE to cancel the original exam appointment, if scheduled, and then contact CCMC Certification Coordinators at ccmchq@ ccmcertification.org to have CCMC create the deferment application online.
 Once your deferment has been created, CCMC will contact you via email/phone to let you know you are able to submit payment online.
 You may call us at 856-380-6836 to give payment information by phone.